isamu-isozaki/teamai_test/marketing/product-marketing/demo/integrations/index.html.md

 * Create a new plan by selecting `create -> create plan`
 * Select an existing project or create a new project
 * Specify a `plan name`
-* Choose an existing repo or link to a new repository (credentials may be required when linking to a new repository)
+* Choose an existing repo or link to a new repository (credentials may be required when linking to a new repository/index.html.md)
 * Keep `isolate build` set to `Agent Environment`
 * Select `source code checkout` and enable `force clean build`
 * Save the changes and drag the task into `final tasks`
 * Select `Save and continue`
 * Select triggers tab
 * Delete default trigger and add a new `remote trigger`
-* Specify the IP addresses associated with your demo GitLab instance (Keep in mind you will need to provide load balancing IPs)
+* Specify the IP addresses associated with your demo GitLab instance (Keep in mind you will need to provide load balancing IPs/index.html.md)
 * Make sure the plan is enabled
 * Select `Run -> Run plan` to confirm the plan can build from GitLab
 * Return to the GitLab project and select `settings -> integrations`